blueslow/ansible_tutorial/README.md

     ansible all -m gather_facts # reports facts about the hosts in the invetory file
     ansible all -m gather_facts --limit nimbus102.sehlstedt.se # same as above but only for nimbus102

-# Part 5 elevated ad-hoc commands
+# Part 5 - Runnuing elevated ad-hoc commands
 Note this requiers that the user on the remote server are allowed to use sudo.,e.g. belongs to the sudo group Can be achived with following command as root on each server in the inventory list:
     usermod -aG sudo username